 Changing your own oil is not difficult and can save you a little cash to use on your next night out.

-Tools You'll Need: An adjustable wrench, an oil filter wrench ($9.99 with free shipping via Prime, a low by $7), an oil drain pan, a funnel, and perhaps a car jack and jack stands, like this Torin Jack Stand 2-Pack ($19.99 via "P20" with pickup, or $23.97 with free shipping).
+Tools You'll Need: An adjustable wrench, an oil filter wrench, an oil drain pan, a funnel, and perhaps a car jack and jack stands.

-Parts You'll Need: Oil (check how much your car holds), an oil filter, and drain plug gasket.
+Parts You'll Need: Motor oil (check how much your car holds), an oil filter, and drain plug gasket.

 Before you begin, can you reach the oil pan drain plug without jacking up your car?
 The oil pan will be hanging off the bottom of your motor, and the drain plug will be located at the lowest part of it.
 If you can reach it without jacking your car up, it makes an oil change much easier (and you won't need the aforementioned jack stands).